My Review On The Social Festival In Kent, UK!

 I arrived with friends around 3pm and was met with a mass queue system which soon become clear that security were holding people back until the security area was clear.

-Once I was through security; The festival was my oyster however it soon become clear there were no maps so I had no idea of knowing where the arenas were.
+Once I passed through security, the festival was my oyster; however, it quickly became clear that there were no maps, so I had no idea where the arenas were.

 After a short stroll around I found ‘The Barn’ and as I looked at my watch it was 4pm which meant I had 30 minutes to get a drink and get my spot inside ready for Pan-Pot!

-Now I know it is a festival and it is going to be busy but not only had the token stand run out of bar tokens which meant another long queue but the bars were already running out of some drinks nonetheless I managed to get a vodka & lemonade; I was ready to go!!
+Now, I understand that it is a festival and that it will be crowded, but not only had the token kiosk ran out of bar tokens, resulting in another long queue, but the bars were already out of several beverages.
+Nonetheless, I managed to obtain a vodka and lemonade; I was ready to go!!